NGMunia/Dual-Hub-DMVPN/Readme.md

       - Jinja2 has been used as a framework to construct configuration templates.
       - FastAPI has been used to construct simple REST-APIs as the NBI
       - Netmiko leverages SSH as its SBI to interact with network devices.
-      - REST-APIs are enabled for the folloing tasks:
+      - REST-APIs are enabled for the following tasks:
-          - IPsec Crytography variables
+          - IPsec Cryptography variables
           - DHCP
           - Interface configuration
           - Spoke tunnel Configuration